Joshuawayne/integrating-frontend-smart-contract/README.md

-# 📝 intergrating frontend with the smart contract
+# 📝 intergrating react frontend with the smart contract

 ## ℹ️ About the code